How to Celebrate Lammas: 6 Simple Ideas for the First Harvest

 That’s my experience.
 Hopefully it won’t be yours.

 I’m sharing this not to blame or accuse, but because I wish I had known what to look out for.
+I wish I’d seen the warning signs earlier.
 This is just one story—mine.
 Others may have had very different experiences, and that’s valid, too.

 Photo Credit: Nik Shuliahin